pixo2000/Apps/Spacer/notes.md

 test landing

-save that the player is landed
+save that the player is landed or docked

 fix fucking stations: get new stations, load real ones. info should have coords and type and more

 launch animation and rename launch command on stations to release or smth

+fix landing